multiversx/mx-exchange-docs/docs/products/yield-farming.md

 The rewards for farms are usually provided in [xMEX](/xmex-and-energy/xmex) tokens, but special farms with dual token rewards called [Dual Farms](/products/dual-farms) also exist.

-Liquidity providers can use farms by staking the LP tokens obtained from providing liquidity in a pool.
-After doing this, xMEX rewards will periodically become available for harvesting.
+Liquidity providers can use the Farms by staking their LP tokens received by providing liquidity in a dedicated pool.
+After doing this, xMEX rewards will periodically become available for claiming.

 [comment]: # "mx-context-auto"

 ## Energy Rewards

-Each Farm has base rewards and energy rewards.
-While base rewards are paid out equally to everyone, based on their share of the farm (APR is shown for each farm), energy rewards are paid out not only based on your share of the liquidity of the farm, but also on your share of the energy of the farm.
+Each Farm yields base rewards and Energy rewards.
+While base rewards are paid out equally to everyone, based on their share of the farm (APR is shown for each farm), energy rewards are paid out not only based on your share of the total liquidity in the farm, but also on your share of the total Energy in the farm.

-From all emissions that go towards a farm, **40%** go to base rewards while **60%** go towards the energy rewards, to reward those with energy.
+From all emissions that go towards a farm, **40%** go to base rewards while **60%** go towards the Energy rewards, to reward users holding Energy.

-The APR of the energy rewards (`eAPR`) is given by the following formula:
+The APR of the Energy rewards (`eAPR`) is given by the following formula:

 <div style={{ textAlign: 'center' }}>
     eAPR = BaseAPR * BoostFactor * min(u, (YourEnergy/TotalEnergy) / (YourLP/TotalLP))